 The lower reaches of the descent are steep with a couple of abrupt creek crossings.
 Expect to transition quickly between braking and pedaling in these sections.

-ends at a USFS Rd.
+Cloverpatch ends at a USFS Rd.
 Continue straight (stay right)and then left up a USFS road to Cloverpatch Tie-In, a brand new connector trail that links Cloverpatch to Alpine.

 It's a big climb with lots of switchbacks (over 20 of them!) that start immediately from the road.
 Settle and pedal steadily - it's worth the effort for another section of singletrack rather than road.